sandsmark/aicompo-tg17/README.md

 If you hit another player with either a missile or a hovermine, that player loses 100 energy, and you get 100 energy.

+**These values are subject to change, until we freeze them sometime before The Gathering 2016.**

+We might also add more weapons, if we find some fun ideas.

 ---

 ## Keymap